 Some jump ropes would simply stick the cable into the handle, which would usually cause kinks while rotating the jump rope and cause added friction.
 A ball bearing prevents that by having the ball bearings rotate as you rotate the cable.
 The DEGOL Skipping Rope has this feature for your convenience.

-The length of the jump rope really depends on your height!
-Without getting too technical, the ideal length of a jump rope would start near the top of your chest to the bottom of your shoe.
+The length really depends on your height!
+Without getting too technical, the ideal length would start near the top of your chest to the bottom of your shoe.
 Pretty simple, isn’t it?

 However, I know some of you don’t have the means to go to a physical store.
 So, if you’re ordering online, I’d suggest you follow the size charts.
 Another great rule of thumb would be to add 3 more feet to your current height; that would be the length of your rope.

 Heavier weights are for those who would like to get in both cardio and strength training.
-You get that strength training by making use of both your calves to jump and your arms to keep your jump rope going.
+You get that strength training by making use of both your calves to jump and your arms to keep it going.

 Frequently Asked Questions on Jump Ropes For Exercise

 Q: Is jump rope great cardio?
 Better than running?

 A: It is definitely great for cardio as it requires you to move your entire body while getting your heart rate up.
 It keeps you quick on your feet and does not give you an option to slow down.
 It’s also a really fun workout.
 I wouldn’t say this is better than running since I like running.

 Some people, however, have a great dislike for running, which I understand.
 That’s why finding more creative ways of getting a cardio workout into your daily routine would really help you on your fitness journey.